GamerDuck123/MoreRules/README.md

 # MoreRules

 ## Currently Supported GameRules
-Forge and Nukkit Support have not yet been added.
+** Warning ** Forge and Nukkit Support have not yet been added.

+canAnvilCostTooMuch currently doesn't support Paper due to the need to use Packets, which I would like to try and avoid as much as possible!

 | GameRule                   | Fabric | Paper | Forge | Nukkit |
 |----------------------------|--------|-------|-------|--------|